Eulisha/Raven-Split/README.md

 ## Intro

 Having trouble with calculating shared expenses with friends after dining together? <br/>
-Tired of taking out wallet or opening LINE Pay ever time after joining an order at UBER EAT with colleagues?<br/>
+Tired of taking out your wallet or opening LINE Pay every time after joining an order at UBER EAT with colleagues?<br/>
 Don’t worry!
 With Raven Split service, you can release yourself from those bothering mathematic trivialities!

 ### Get started right now: [Raven Split](https://raven-split.life/)